Frequently Asked Questions

 Unfortunately, no!
 We do our best to recognise all authors, but it is not always easy.
 On the other hand, since we calculate the percentiles, it is fair to all authors to let the same system recognise the publications.
 If some of your publications are missing, it can be the case for others too.
 Therefore, the percentiles are statistically more reliable.

-The core idea is not to be biased toward authors who are active in maintaining their profiles.
+The core idea is not to be biased toward authors who actively maintain their profiles.

 I don't like my profile.
 Can I delete it?

 Unfortunately, no!
 It is not a personal profile but an overview of the scholarly literature.
-Removing any part of it damage the integrity of the whole system.
-As an analogue, a public figure cannot request to be removed from encyclopedias.
+Removing any part of it damages the integrity of the whole system.
+By analogy, a public figure cannot request removal from encyclopedias.

 Search Engine